 Wages in the scaffolding trade will increase by 11,9 percent.
 They will be raised by 7,5 percent on November 1, 2025, and by a further 4,4 percent on October 1, 2026.
 According to the IG BAU union, this means that the hourly wage for a skilled worker, for example, will increase from €17,91 to €19,25 in the first step and then to €20,10 in the second step.

-The industry minimum wage will be increased by €0,40 to €14,35 per hour from January 1, 2026, with a further increase of €0,55 at the beginning of 2027.
+The industry minimum wage was increased by €0,40 to €14,35 per hour on January 1, 2026, with a further increase of €0,55 at the beginning of 2027.

 In addition, there is a brand new summer compensation payment.
 Employees will receive 75 percent of their hourly wage as compensation.
 Read more here!